dgraph-io/dgraph-docs/content/graphql/directives/index.md

 ### @deprecated

-The `@deprecated` directive allows you to mark the schema definition of a field or enum value as deprecated with an optional reason.
+The `@deprecated` directive lets you mark the schema definition of a field or `enum` value as deprecated, and also lets you provide an optional reason for the deprecation.

 Reference: [Deprecation]({{< relref "graphql/schema/deprecated.md" >}})